SlimeDog/BiomeRemap/README.md

-# Thermostats
+# BiomeRemapper
-Regulate the core temperatures of biomes
+Remap biomes to create strange new worlds.